COVID-19 Testing Available at Midwest Express Clinic

 I have already been tested at an mec location. where are my results?

-COVID-19 test results are returned within 30 minutes for rapid molecular testing and within 24-48 hours for the PCR nasal swab test.
+COVID-19 test results are returned within 30 minutes for rapid testing and within 1-2 days for the PCR nasal swab test.
 In rare circumstances, it may take longer, depending on lab capacity.

 If your COVID-19 test results are negative, they will be emailed to you.
 You will receive a text message indicating when your results have been emailed to you.